danaikorre/dsmanufacturing.github.io/course_content/final_project_report.md

     * each appendix must be referenced within the main report

 * __Report Content__
     * your big question / challenge - one sentence or a couple of bullet points
     * your (key/primary) target users (and environment if applicable)
+      * _this should forward reference also to an appendix containing the final version of your brief_

    * annotated design sketches
         * highlight which ideas you kept, which you rejected, and why.
 Justify your decisions using concepts from the lectures, any additional research and feedback from
+      * _this should forward reference also to an appendix containing the final version of your design_

     * EDA and its impact on your plan

     * impact of tool exploration and review, critical analysis, peer feedback and formal evaluation plan on original brief and initial design
+      * _this should forward reference also to two appendices containing:_
+         * the final version of your annotated tool matrix, showing between 3 and 5 tools that link back to your goals
+         * your formal evaluation plan, and a summary of any initial results/feedback &ndash; from target end users and/or your peers if you took part in the tutorial on evaluation.

     * overall, reflect on the new skills you gained (techniques, tools, process) and how these fed into your delivery; you may present this as a comparison of your initial learning goals against the skills you actually gained
     * summary of future plan, indicating extensibility and reusability, and taking into account practical constraints
-         * if needed provide further detail as part of journal (4th appendix)
+         * if needed provide further detail as part of journal

     * __Acknowledge all people, organisations (e.g., data owners, end users) and data sources that fed into your work__